 This approach, Open Access Benchmarking, also provides flexibility so that cities and counties can reap the benefits of comparison regardless of their own reporting cycles and software choices.

 A significant challenge to benchmarking initiatives is getting everyone on the same page – in terms of what to measure, how to measure it, and how and when to collect and analyze the data.
 Through its Performance Management Advisory Committee, ICMA has found ways to ensure consistency where it’s necessary while also limiting the need for centralized control.

 The result is Open Access Benchmarking, led by jurisdictions.
 The city or county is in the driver’s seat, free from requirements governing software choices, data collection methods, or timeframes for entering, analyzing, or reporting performance data.

 This approach is based on a set of Key Performance Indicators and corresponding definitions that were developed by the Advisory Committee and a working group of jurisdictions around the country.
-Definitions and data are available online, including responses received so far this year and those from other communities that have participated in prior ICMA data gathering efforts.
+Data and definitions are available online, and updated versions of the dataset are posted continuously as we receive new submissions from jurisdictions.

-Participation is free of charge and does not presume the use of any particular software package.
 Jurisdictions are welcome to download a copy of the data and use it internally or with a software provider of their choice.
-In return, ICMA encourages jurisdictions to share their data with ICMA (in Excel or CSV format) so that their peers can benefit from an updated and growing dataset.
+In return, ICMA encourages jurisdictions to share their data with ICMA (in Excel or CSV format) so that others can benefit from an updated and growing dataset.

 Participants in earlier benchmarking initiatives sometimes said that they felt overwhelmed by the sheer volume of data collected.
 So the Advisory Committee settled on a modest list of just 80 metrics.
 While this is not sufficient to benchmark every aspect of every department, it is intended to provide at least a key set of data and related ratios for comparing with peer organizations, without overburdening the assigned staff.